-Babies start growing from early pregnancy.
+The foetus grows right from the earliest days of pregnancy.
 Ultrasound scans are done at regular intervals during pregnancy and help determine the approximate weight and length of the baby.
-The growth of the foetus in the womb causes the increase in the size of the bump too.
+The growth of the foetus in the womb leads to the increase in the size of the bump too.

 Foetal Weight Chart